 - Edited volumes & collected works.
 Evaluate in terms of how the whole contributes to its subject field.
 Since space prohibits commenting on each contribution, you should note one or two representative or outstanding essays.

 - Electronic resources.
-Everything discussed here also applies to Internet resources and CD-ROMs; for additional guidelines see Guidelines for Reviewing Internet Resources and CD-ROMs.
+Everything discussed here also applies to subscription-based and free internet resources; for additional guidelines see Guidelines for Reviewing Internet Resources.

 DECLINING A REVIEW ASSIGNMENT

 You should decline an assignment (contact your editor) under the following circumstances:

 - You have a conflict of interest or a relationship with the publisher, author, or institution, e.g., you are well acquainted with the author, work at the institution that published the resource, have a history of conflict with the author, or are mentioned in the book.

 - The subject matter is out of scope for you.